Birthplace: East Meadow, NY

 NBA Championships: 1

-Coach Julius “Dr. J” Erving is a basketball legend who popularized the modern style of play that emphasizes leaping and playing above the rim.
-Erving helped legitimize the ABA and was the best-known player in that league when it merged with the NBA after the 1975–76 season.
+Erving is a basketball icon who was one of basketball’s original high-flyers, and was arguably the first man to turn the dunk into a form of art.
+‘The Doctor’ helped legitimize the ABA and was the best-known player in that league when it merged with the NBA after the 1975–76 season.

-Erving won three championships, four Most Valuable Player Awards, and three scoring titles with the ABA’s Virginia Squires and New York Nets (now the NBA’s Brooklyn Nets) and the NBA’s Philadelphia 76ers.
+Of course, Erving had more than enough substance to his game for his legacy to be based around aesthetics.
+Erving won three championships, four Most Valuable Player Awards, and three scoring titles with the ABA’s Virginia Squires, New York Nets (now the NBA’s Brooklyn Nets), and the NBA’s Philadelphia 76ers.
 He is the sixth-highest scorer in ABA/NBA history with 30,026 points (NBA and ABA combined).
-He was well known for slam dunking from the free throw line in slam dunk contests and was the only player voted Most Valuable Player in both the ABA and the NBA.
+He is the only player ever voted Most Valuable Player in both the ABA and the NBA.